saisarayu/e-commarce/README.md

 Request Body: Contains user ID, product ID, and quantity.

 Expected Response: Confirms that the product has been successfully added to the cart.

+## Milestone 18
+Cart Page Backend Endpoint

+Overview

+This milestone focuses on creating a backend endpoint to fetch all products inside a user's cart.
+The endpoint will accept a user's email as a query parameter and return the corresponding cart details.

+Learning Goals:-

+By the end of this milestone, you will:

+Create an endpoint to receive requests from the cart page.

+Implement backend logic to fetch all products inside a user's cart using their email.

+Understand how to structure a cart retrieval API in an e-commerce application.

+Steps for Milestone 18

+Create a Backend Endpoint for the Cart Page

+Implement a GET route to fetch a user's cart details.

+Write an Endpoint to Get Products Inside Cart for a User

+Accept email as a query parameter.

+Retrieve the user's cart using the provided email.

+Populate the cart items with product details.

+Return the cart details in JSON format.